ymeskini/python-patterns/02_the_7_principles_of_modern_software_design/05_depend_on_abstractions/exercises/cloud_service/description.md

     service: GoogleServiceProvider
     storage_manager: GoogleStorage

+@dataclass
+class AzureCloudService:
+    auth_provider: AzureCredentials
+    service: AzureServiceProvider
+    storage_manager: AzureStorage

+def connect_to_cloud_service(
+    cloud_service: AzureCloudService | GoogleCloudService,
-    def connect(self) -> None:
+) -> None:
+    if isinstance(cloud_service, AzureCloudService):
+        print("Connecting to the Azure cloud service.")
+        credentials = cloud_service.auth_provider.fetch_credentials()
+        cloud_service.service.authenticate(credentials)
+        context = cloud_service.service.get_context()
+        cloud_service.storage_manager.setup(context)
+    else:
-        print("Connecting to the cloud service.")
+        print("Connecting to the Google cloud service.")
-        credentials = self.auth_provider.retrieve_credentials()
+        credentials = cloud_service.auth_provider.get_credentials()
-        self.service.connect(credentials)
+        cloud_service.service.authenticate(credentials)
-        context = self.service.get_context()
+        context = cloud_service.service.get_context()
-        self.storage_manager.initialize(context)
+        cloud_service.storage_manager.initialize(context)

     print("Cloud service connected.")
 ```

-As you can see, the class directly depends on custom Google-specific classes: `GoogleCredentials`, `GoogleService`, and `GoogleStorage` created by your colleagues.
-You want to remove this direct dependency.
-However, you can't change the original classes.
-In fact, you don't even have access to the source code of those classes (For example it is an internal package).
+The connect_to_cloud_service function needs to handle the different cloud services that can be passed to it.
+The problem is that each service implements and behaves slightly differently.
+This issue arises because each class is directly coupled with the imported packages.
+To remove this direct coupling and improve the logic of connect_to_cloud_service to use a unified interface, you cannot change the imported classes from azure_service and google_service.

 How do you solve this?
-Refactor your code to remove the direct dependency.

 Compatible Python Versions: 3.8+